by John Dewhirst

 Further detail about Bradford Wanderers and its Shipley connection from this link.

 Isolated report of fund raising in April, 1903 by Bradford Wednesday FC but in the absence of any other mention in the local press around that time this may have been a one-off event and it is possible that the club was transient.
 Unclear whether the Bradford Wednesday team that played at the White Hart ground, East Bowling (as photographed in 1913 below) was the same as the one referred to in 1903.
 In Bradford, Wednesday was the traditional midweek half-day closing.

 What a name for a club this could have been – in the style of Middlesbrough Ironopolis FC (1889-94).

 Initially played in Manningham Park, then Frizinghall Road from 1875.
 Club dissolved 1881.
 The name is Italian for gypsies, adopted by sports teams in the second half of the nineteenth century on account of playing at different grounds (NB in this case the club had its own regular home venue.)

 You can find further detail about these clubs and the grounds they played on in my books ROOM AT THE TOP and LIFE AT THE TOP which tell the story of the origins of football and sport in Bradford and subsequent rivalry of the Park Avenue and Valley Parade clubs.
-For information about where to buy them refer http://www.johndewhirst.wordpress.com Tweets @jpdewhirst and @woolcityrivals
+For information about where to buy them refer www.bantamspast.net Tweets @jpdewhirst

 A future article on VINCIT will feature the historic sports grounds of Bradford.
 Contributions welcome to add further detail to this compendium.

-John contributes to the Bradford City match day programme and his features are also published on his blog Wool City Rivals
+John contributes to the Bradford City match day programme.
+His articles, as well as book reviews and features about the history of Bradford football, are published on his blog Wool City Rivals

 Details about the BANTAMSPAST HISTORY REVISITED BOOKS